-The parish staff and I want to wish all mothers a very happy and blessed Mother's Day.
+The parish staff and I want to wish all mothers and those who take the place of mothers a very happy and blessed Mother's Day.

 Today we celebrate the Fourth Sunday of Easter.
 The Fourth Sunday of Easter is often called Good Shepherd Sunday because of today's Gospel.
 Today is also the World Day of Prayer for Vocations.
+With the election of Pope Leo, it seems appropriate that we are celebrating Good Shepherd Sunday and the World Day of Prayer for Vocations.

 All of us have seen pictures of the Good Shepherd with a lamb around his shoulders.
-The image of the Good Shepherd portrays Jesus as a servant leader.
 The various Gospel passages about the Good Shepherd suggest an intimate relationship between the Good Shepherd and his sheep.
 Because Jesus is the Good Shepherd, he knows his sheep, and his sheep know him.
 Because they know him, they follow him.
 The Good Shepherd strives to bring all the sheep into one flock.
 Also, because he loves them, he protects them and sacrifices his life for them.
 The Good Shepherd not only gives his life for his sheep; he also gives life to his sheep.
-Jesus said, "'I came so that they might have life and have it more abundantly'" [Jn.
+As Jesus said, "I came so that they might have life and have it more abundantly" [Jn.
 10:10b].

 One reason why today is the World Day of Prayer for Vocations is because the image of Jesus as the Good Shepherd reminds us that the Church needs continuing servant leadership.
 The Church needs priests.
 Since the Second Vatican Council, lay men and women have taken on more and more responsibilities within the Church, which is a very good thing.
 When people take on responsibilities for their community, they have a greater sense of ownership and a higher commitment to the mission of the community.
 However, no matter how much responsibility lay people assume, because we are a sacramental Church, the Church will still need priests.
 Already in many parts of the world, Catholics rarely see a priest and, therefore, rarely receive sacraments.
+It is because of the extreme shortage of priests that Little Flower is being asked to share a priest with Our Lady of Lourdes.